myouesfi/tensorflow/tensorflow/g3doc/get_started/os_setup.md

 #### Dependencies

-Follow instructions [here](http://bazel.io/docs/install.html) to install the dependencies for bazel.
+Follow instructions [here](http://bazel.io/docs/install.html) to install the dependencies for Bazel.
 You can then use homebrew to install bazel and SWIG:

 ```bash
 $ brew install bazel swig